Arranging a ceremony

 We are delighted that you are considering the Isle of Man for your ceremony.
 We hope that the information provided will assist you with your arrangements and help you plan your special day.
 We understand that this is a memorable and special occassion and we are here to help make it a day to remember.
 Whatever you have in mind, we will do our very best to accommodate your wishes.

-There has never been more choice on where to hold your ceremony and the Isle of Man is unique in that it is currently the only place in the British Isles where you can legally marry or register a civil partnership 24 hours a day, 7 days a week (subject to Registrar availability) and where it is possible for your ceremony to be held at an Approved Place, including on an aircraft (within Manx airspace), vessel (within Manx territorial waters) or vehicle or at a place granted consent by the Chief Registrar.
+There has never been more choice on where to hold your ceremony and the Isle of Man is unique in that it is currently the only place in the British Isles where you can legally marry or register a civil partnership 24 hours a day, 7 days a week (subject to Registrar availability) and where it is possible for your ceremony to be held at an Approved Place, including on an aircraft (within Manx airspace), vessel (within Manx territorial waters) or vehicle or at a place granted consent by the Registrar General.

 What to do first

 If you choose to marry in a church or other religious building, enquiries should be made to the Vicar/Priest/Minister.

 If you intend to have a marriage ceremony or civil partnership registration at the Civil Registry or a registration office, please liaise with the office where you wish to hold your ceremony and make an appointment to give notice of your intention to marry/register your civil partnership no earlier than twelve months and no later than eight days before your chosen ceremony date.
 It is at this appointment that you can reserve a date and pay for your ceremony.

 If you would like to have your ceremony at an Approved Place, your first step should be to make enquiries with the venue of your choice.
 The venue will supply you with an AP1 Form which you must complete and forward to the Civil Registry.
 Once your completed application has been received and processed, the Civil Registry will allocate two Registrars to conduct and register your ceremony.
 Once Registrars have been allocated, you will receive confirmation in writing.